-9.3.7 Existing agricultural activities within the wetland boundary
+Existing agricultural activities within the wetland boundary

-Except buildings and structures, these policies are not intended to limit the ability of existing agricultural activities to continue.
-No new agricultural activity is permitted within a Provincially Significant Wetland.
+Nothing in this policy is intended to limit the ability of existing agricultural uses to continue.
+No new agricultural activity, buildings, or structures are permitted within a Provincially Significant Wetland.

-9.3.8 Drainage Works
+9.3.1 Drainage Works

-Repair and / or maintenance to existing drainage works under the Drainage Act may be permitted, provided the work results in the restoration of the drain to the specifications described in the approved Engineers Report for that drain.
+New drainage works within a provincially significant wetland are not permitted.
+Repair and/or maintenance to existing drainage works under the Drainage Act may be permitted provided the work results in the restoration of the drain to the specifications described in the approved Engineers Report for that drain.